PerrinWaldock/teensy-pid/readme.md

 ## PCB Important Components
 The KiCAD design files and schematics are in the schematics folder of this repository.
 Below is a guide to some components that can be populated or depopulated to change the performance characteristics of the board:
 * R1: Populate this to give this board a 50-ohm terminated input.
-Useful when interfacing with a [PDA100A2](https://www.thorlabs.com/thorproduct.cfm?partnumber=PDA100A2) because they produce a 0-5V output when terminated with a 50 ohm load.
+This can be useful when interfacing with a [PDA100A2](https://www.thorlabs.com/thorproduct.cfm?partnumber=PDA100A2) because they produce a 0-5V output when terminated with a 50 ohm load.
   * One can also modify the values of R1, R2 to remove a DC offset from the input signal, or modify the values of R7 and R9 to amplify the input.
 Useful if the input is a small signal.
 * R3: Populate this to bypass the input op amp.
 Do not do this without first disconnecting the op amp from by depopulating R2 and R9.
-Often used when R15 and R17 are populated to use the internal ADC instead of the external ADC (not recommended).
+Often used when R15 and R17 are populated to use the Teensy internal ADC instead of the external ADC (not recommended).
 * C1 and R7: Change these values to change the input op amp filter (currently not populated).
 * R16 and R18.
 ONLY POPULATE ONE OF THESE AT A TIME.
 Used to select 5V or 3.3V reference.
 If 5V reference is selected (R18), make sure to depopulate R6 so that the input voltage range is the full 0V-5V.
 * R34: Populate to use external 5V instead of USB 5V power.
 DO NOT DO THIS WITHOUT FIRST COVERING THE PIN THAT SUPPLIES POWER ON THE USB CABLE: https://community.octoprint.org/t/put-tape-on-the-5v-pin-why-and-how/13574